 Why did the New Deal cut blacks out of this?
-Originally, FDR depended on segregationist democrats to pass New Deal legislation, so certainly it was whites-only or nothing, and we could say the New Dealers never expected any of this to be permanent, they needed to get construction moving, they needed to bring the banks to heel, and isn’t helping someone better than not helping anyone?
+I don’t know.
+We would need actual historians to dig through letters and journals and so on.
+Certainly, FDR depended on segregationist democrats to pass New Deal legislation, so the accounts I’ve read imply it was whites-only or nothing, and we could say the New Dealers never expected any of this to be permanent, they needed to get construction moving, they needed to bring the banks to heel, and isn’t helping someone better than not helping anyone?
 Maybe.
-It reminds me of Charlottesville’s last mayor, Mike Signer, who claimed that building more luxury housing would eventually supply Charlottesville with affordable housing.
-Anyway, I don’t know why people did things in the past.
-We would need actual historians to dig through letters and journals and so on.
-But whatever the intention, the effect was to cut blacks out of the biggest cash canon in the 20th century.
-White and black activists did try to break this system with court cases and direct actions, and eventually the court cases succeeded.
+(It reminds me of Charlottesville’s last mayor, Mike Signer, who claimed that building more luxury housing would eventually supply Charlottesville with affordable housing.)
+But whatever the intention, the effect was to cut blacks out of the biggest cash cannon in the 20th century.
+White and black activists did try to break this system with court cases and direct actions, and eventually the court cases succeeded, but it took decades of effort.
 But from WWII until around 1970, during the peak years of the boom, all those buyers of first- and second-ring suburban developments, all those families who grew up in them, were white.4

 SOME MORE EQUAL THAN OTHERS

-Second–and not immoral as the discrimination against blacks, but still important for understanding the world we’re living in–is that while all whites were eligible for these new houses, most whites did not live in places where they could take advantage of their eligibility.
+A second effect of this on race today–and not immoral as the discrimination against blacks, but still important for understanding the world we’re living in–is that while all whites were eligible for these new houses, most whites could not really take advantage of these deals because they didn’t live anywhere close to where the early subdivisions were being constructed.
 For the first couple of decades the housing developments were only being built on the outskirts of the metropolitan areas with high populations (especially the cities where the WWII defense industries had been based).
-Blacks weren’t allowed on the gravy train, and most whites weren’t near enough to the station, so what happened to those whites who got aboard?
+So basically blacks weren’t allowed on the gravy train, and most whites weren’t near enough to the station, but what happened to those whites who got aboard?

 Remember, the white people who did get in on the new subdivision/long-term mortgage/GI Bill system paid less for housing than their black or white peers who didn’t, and amassed tremendous wealth in the process by gaining property.
 Their lower payments for housing went to owning rather than just renting.
 After a few years they could sell what came to be called ‘starter homes’ for a profit, use part of the money to pay off the remainder of the mortgage, and use the rest as a down-payment on a more expensive house, also bought with a long-term mortgage, in the next ring of suburban developments being built farther out.
 ‘Flipping houses’ became a thing.
 And this one group of whites also immediately got new, richer schools (since schools in the U.S. are usually locally subsidized) which meant easier access to university admission at exactly the point in U.S. history when college became the essential gateway to wealth and power.
 The federal government reached down and lifted a group of white people into a new type of legal property ownership which led to a new type of wealth, and their descendants became a new college-educated (soon graduate-school-educated) middle class of managers, professors, journalists, administrators, and professionals.
 While for centuries middle-class status led to owning a home; now owning a home led to middle-class status with all the cultural, legal, and educational advantages of that status.

 Eventually, blacks overcame the legal barriers to get in on the real estate game, and gradually new developments spread farther from major population centers until even rural whites could get in too.
-But by the mid-seventies the real boom was over.
+But by the mid-seventies the money well would never truly gush again.
 Houses would never be as cheap and would never increase in value automatically.
 Like a Ponzi scheme those who come late cannot catch up to those who got in early.
 If you want to measure ‘privilege,’ count how many suburban houses your ancestors owned between 1945 and 1975.5

 My point in telling this story is not to criticize the people who took advantage of government programs.
 Family X getting rich doesn’t necessarily hurt family Y. You owning a big house is no worry of mine if I have a safe place to live.
 Income or even wealth equivalency isn’t important for its own sake.
 But it has become important as America has evolved to a zero-sum game.
 During the decade or so centering in the 1980s the American dream ceased to be a version of: Everyone regardless of their background who works hard and does their best deserves to get a comfortable place to live, a decent job, and a family.
 And became a version of: Everyone regardless of their background deserves to have an equal opportunity to compete for a comfortable place to live, a decent job, and a family.
 Fairness went from an expectation of outcome to an expectation of process.
 Schools changed from trying to train everyone to be flag-loving citizens who worked hard and succeeded, and became sifters of the best, brightest, hardest-working and most talented who would go on to lead our institutions.
 In short, we went from an ideal of equality to an ideal of equality of opportunity.
 And the descendants of those who got in on the ground floor of the suburban Ponzi scheme–because of their wealth and wealthy schools–have tremendous advantages for gaining places in the professional and managerial classes.
 Of course there will always be individuals who are exceptions, but even if our system were colorblind, blacks and most whites today cannot compete as equals with the descendants of those who got in on the first- and second-ring suburbs.